ariloytynoja/pagan2-msa/README.md

 PAGAN2 uses the NCBI TOOLKIT and Boost libraries.
 The NCBI TOOLKIT does not compile with GCC compiler newer than 4.8 and also requires a rather old version of libc.
 The code compiles well on Ubuntu 14.04 and instructions are provided for building it with that using Docker.

-If you **use Linux** and just want to **use PAGAN2** (i.e. not see the source code and compile it from scratch), please go to the PAGAN homepage at http://wasabiapp.org/software/pagan and download the latest PAGAN2 package there.
+If you use Linux and just want to **use PAGAN2** (i.e. not see the source code and compile it from scratch), please go to the PAGAN homepage at http://wasabiapp.org/software/pagan and download the latest PAGAN2 package there.
 This package includes all helper applications needed e.g. for the guidetree inference.
-If you **do not use Linux**, you can try to use PAGAN2 inside the precompiled Docker container available at Docker hub.
+If that doesn't work, you can try to use PAGAN2 inside the precompiled Docker container available at Docker hub.
 Please read the instructions for that below.
+If your system supports Singularity but no Docker, you can easily convert the PAGAN2 Docker container to run under Singularity.
+Please read the instructions for that at the bottom.

 ### Instructions
 Both options naturally require that one has Docker installed...